gabemarshall/Brosec/README.md

 Configuration
 =====================

 Brosec stores configuration values in a local json db file.
 The default storage location is /var/tmp, but can be changed by editing settings.dbPath variable in the settings.js file.
 Brosec also uses netcat for several payloads.
-If needed, the path to netcat can be altered via the settings.netcat variable.
+If needed, the path to netcat can be altered via the settings.netcat variable (it can also be changed to ncat or nc).

-#### Payload Variables

-- LHOST : Local IP or name
-- LPORT : Local IP or name
-- RHOST : Remote IP or name
-- RPORT : Remote IP or name
-- USER : Username (only used in a few payloads)
-- PROMPT : User Prompt (This isn't a stored value.
-Instead, payloads with this variable will prompt for input.)